tannerlegvold/dotfiles/mysetup.md

 sudo ./install.sh
 cd ..
 rm arduino-1.8.16-linux64.tar.xz
-sudo usermod -a -G dialout tanner
+sudo usermod -a -G dialout tanner # don't skip, this line is neccessary
 ```
+Then I had to restart, not just relog, otherwise the Arduino IDE didn't notice I was added to the `dialout` group.
 Note for the `usermod` line, the group you must be added to can change vary with distro, on Debian its `dialout`, on Arch supposedly its `uucp`.

 --------------------------------------------------------------------------------------------